Othernet-Project/overlay-hwtest/README.rst

 Some rights reserved.

-Source code for 3rd party binaries
+Source code for 3rd party programs
 ----------------------------------

-The binary tools that are included (lshw and stress) are released under GNU GPL version 2.
+The binary tools that are included (lshw and stress), and hwtest scripts, are released under GNU GPL.
 The sources can be downloaded from https://archive.outernet.is/sources/.